 If you are looking into importing or opting for a supplier from Singapore, then check out some of their exhibition trades that they hold annually.
 Its one sure way of meeting and greeting with some great suppliers and products.
 Suppliers are quite well known for new technology and new items that the Australian market has not seen.
 This is where your competitive edge will come into full force.

-From our previous dealings with Singapore consignments most of the freight is conducted via air freight and sea freight.
+From our previous dealings with Singapore consignments most of the freight is conducted via air sea freight.
 More common so, sea freight.
 The freight rates are actually quite cheap in comparison to shipments out of the USA.
 In our opinion they are right on par with the cost of China in terms of freight rates but of better quality according to our statistics.

 Always ensure you check that the supplier has the proper export licenses.
 This will help you acquire the free trade certificate so that your business can succeed in lodging and obtaining the duty free tariff concession It should have a relevant government or authorized body stamp on the document.
 This requirement ensures its legitimacy.

 linking all certificates is a must!.
 Basically the certificate has to have a commercial invoice or container number on it.